 Municipal Operations and Maintenance: Planning and implementation of pollution prevention and control programs to address runoff resulting from operation and maintenance of Permittee-owned or operated facilities and activities.

-Trash Management: Activities designed and performed to comply with trash provisions, including trash control activities that are required by the Permit and routinely performed as a part of municipal maintenance.
+Trash Management: Trash control activities that are required by the Permit and routinely performed as a part of municipal maintenance.

 Water Quality Monitoring: Permit-required water quality monitoring activities shall be broken down into subcategories such as receiving water monitoring, outfall monitoring, BMP effectiveness monitoring, and facility-specific monitoring.

-Permit-specific Special Programs: Keeping a diverse approach to municipal stormwater management in California in mind, this category is intended to obtain cost information about various region-specific MS4 program elements, including but not limited to TMDL implementation requirements and specific pollutant requirements, other than trash.
+Permit-specific Special Programs: Keeping a diverse approach to municipal stormwater management in California in mind, this category is intended to obtain cost information about various region-specific MS4 program elements, including but not limited to TMDL implementation requirements and specific pollutant control requirements, other than trash.

 Miscellaneous Costs: Anything not identified or directly related to the other cost categories.

-Table 1: List of standardized categories and sub-categories for reporting cost of Phase I Permit implementation.
+Table 1: List of standardized categories and subcategories for reporting cost of Phase I Permit implementation.